swhitejr/mybb-news/README.md

 * See branch `lower-support` for an alternative that may work on lower versions.
 This branch is not thoroughly tested and is not guaranteed to be up to date.

 ## Features
-* Allow users to submit threads with a title and text description to a news feed
+* Allow users to submit threads to a news feed
 * Pin important news to the top of the feed
-* Delete and edit news
+* Delete news
+* Add prefixes that news can be tagged with

 ### Permissions
 * Forums that threads can be submitted from